akaash11/TopicsLikeDislike/README.md

 Search any topic, you want.
 You can like it or dislike it.

+You need to `npm install` once you download.

 ## External libraries used:
 * React-redux
 * Font awesome